 - Forward Trading of Cotton at Liverpool before the Development of a Futures Market

-- The Effects of the American Civil War and its Aftermath: The Emergence of the Futures Market
+- The Effects of the American Civil War and its Aftermath: The Emergence of the Futures Market to 1873

 1. Widespread and Extensive Use of Liverpool Cotton Futures Contracts